merenlab/merenlab.org/data/index.md

 If you would like to interactively explore any of the data items, you may need to install [anvi'o](https://merenlab.org/software/anvio/) or use it via our [Docker containers](https://hub.docker.com/r/meren/anvio/tags?page=1&ordering=last_updated) without installation.
 See [anvi'o programs and artifacts](/software/anvio/help/main/) that can be used to further explore reproducible data items below.

 Please do not hesitate to get in touch if something is missing.
-You can send [us](/people/) an e-mail, or find us on Slack:
+You can send [us](/people/) an e-mail, or find us on Discord:

-{% include _join-anvio-slack.html %}
+{% include _join-anvio-discord.html %}

 {:.notice}